KCLabMTU/LMCrot/README.md

  <p align="center">
-An Interpretable Approach to Predict Crotonylation Modification in Proteins Using Transformer-based Protein Language Model and Residual Network
+An Interpretable Approach to Predict Crotonylation (Kcr) Modification in Proteins Using Transformer-based Protein Language Model and Residual Network
  </p>

 ---